philzook58/philzook58.github.io/_posts/2024-09-09-string_knuth.md

 Knuth Bendix completion is a kind of equational reasoning algorithm.
 Given some generators of an equivalence relation like `X + 0 = X` it converts them into a "good" rewriting system like `X + 0 -> X`.

-Knuth bendix does not have to be over terms.
+Knuth Bendix does not have to be over terms.
 It can be over other things that have a notion of overlapping and ordering, graphs, strings, multisets, polynomials, etc. There are ways perhaps of modelling these things as terms, which is a unifying, but there can be computational and mental overhead in doing so.

 Strings are in particular an interesting example and actually the original thing Knuth and Bendix were considering (I think).